Terms and conditions of entry

 The Australian Science Fiction Foundation instituted this important juried award to commemorate Norma Kathleen Hemming (1928-1960), a pioneer Australian feminist science fiction and romance writer who was active in the 1950s.

 The award is given to mark excellence in the exploration of themes of race, gender, sexuality, class or disability in speculative fiction writing.

-The following forms of speculative fiction (ie: science fiction, fantasy and horror and the various sub-genres within) published for the first time in 2016 and 2017 are eligible for nomination:
+The following forms of speculative fiction (ie: science fiction, fantasy and horror and the various sub-genres within) published for the first time in 2019 are eligible for nomination: